cord3c/cord3c-project/README.md

 privacy and scalability while addressing the needs of enterprises.
 More information are available in https://github.com/corda/corda/.
 A focus area of Corda are business-to-business transactions in finance and insurance markets.
 However, its model and strong privacy guarantees also make it applicable to a wide range of other markets.
-This project aims add unlocking some of that potential with a number of extensions.
+This project aims at unlocking some of that potential with a number of extensions.
 Primary focus lies bringing various RFCs and W3C specifications to Corda with the goal to:

 - avoid the lock-in to any single vendor.
+- involve end-users and IoT devices in business processes-
+- give ownership of data back to users with self-sovereign identity (SSI) to improve security and privacy.
 - gain interoperability across different kinds of devices.
-- involve end-users and IoT devices in business processes to further improve security.
 - simplify transactions and state data formats to ease their use, exchange, maintenance and upgrade.
 - target the non-Java developer community.
 - improve speed and reduce storage requirements to process transactions.